xu-yuan1/openvino-docs/pages/documentation/openvino-runtime-user-guide/dynamic-shapes.rst

 Setting Input Tensors
 ---------------------

 Preparing a model with the ``reshape`` method is the first step.
 The second step is passing a tensor with an appropriate shape to infer request.
-This is similar to the :ref:`regular steps <doxid-openvino_docs__o_v__u_g__integrate__o_v_with_your_application>`.
+This is similar to the :ref:`regular steps <openvino_integrate_application>`.
 However, tensors can now be passed with different shapes for the same executable model and even for the same inference request:

 .. raw:: html